Integration of professional captioning services

 Research and Insights

-While we did not specify detailed user personas, we focused on two clear user groups:
+While we did not specify detailed user personas, our design focused on two clear key groups:

 School admins